-This research focuses on the development and deployment of high-definition localization and adaptive mapping in real time for enhanced autonomous navigation in GPS-degraded and visually ambiguous environments.
+This research focuses on the development and deployment of high-definition simultaneous localization and adaptive mapping in real time for enhanced autonomous navigation in GPS-degraded and visually ambiguous environments.
 We incorporate semantic understanding into SLAM models for accurate mapping of highly dynamic environments.

 This project aims to enhance real-time multi-object detection capabilities for self-driving cars, specifically operating effectively in various adverse weather conditions (e.g., rain, fog, and snow), which can significantly impair the accuracy and reliability of object detection systems in autonomous vehicles.